-(d) Duty not to Interfere with His Duties and Interests
+Duty not to Interfere with His Duties and Interests

-A director should never allow his personal interests to interfere with his official responsibilities.22 Therefore, it is forbidden for directors of companies to engage in any other activity with which they have a personal stake, including business.
-A company's incapacity or reluctance to carry out any responsibilities or obligations under its articles and memorandum will not serve as a defence against a director's violation of duty under the aforementioned Act.23 agreement with the company must disclose that interest to the directors of the company during a meeting.
-Thus:
+A director should never allow his personal interests to interfere with his official responsibilities.
+Therefore, it is forbidden for directors of companies to engage in any other activity with which they have a personal stake, including business.
+A company's incapacity or reluctance to carry out any responsibilities or obligations under its articles and memoranda will not serve as a defence against a director's violation of duty under the aforementioned Act.

 While the company's articles may allow a director to enter into a contract with the firm, the director must disclose the interests he has in this agreement in accordance with section 303 of the CAMA 2020.
-Accordingly, the section provides that subject to the rules outlined in this section, any company that has a direct or indirect interest in an upcoming
+The section states as follows: Subject to the rules outlined in this section, any company that has a direct or indirect interest in an upcoming agreement with the company must disclose that interest to the directors of the company during a meeting.